rishukumar250925/Barcode-Sync/README.md

 Enter Name, Email, Phone -> **Click Verify.**

-Click the link sent to your email to unlock the device.
+Click the link sent to your email to unlock the scan button.

 ## Scanning: